 Tyson Foods says cooperating with DoJ in chicken price-fixing probe

-Tyson Foods Inc said on Wednesday it was cooperating with the U.S. Department of Justice on a price-fixing investigation in the poultry industry, under a program that could protect the meat processor from criminal prosecution.

-REUTERS: Tyson Foods Inc said on Wednesday it was cooperating with the U.S. Department of Justice on a price-fixing investigation in the poultry industry, under a program that could protect the meat processor from criminal prosecution.
+SPRINGDALE, Arkansas: Tyson Foods Inc said on Wednesday (Jun 10) it was cooperating with the US Department of Justice on a price-fixing investigation in the poultry industry, under a programme that could protect the meat processor from criminal prosecution.

 Tyson, which was served with a subpoena in April 2019, said the formal grant under the DoJ's corporate leniency program would mean neither the company nor its employees will face criminal fines, jail time or prosecution.